TIBCOSoftware/tibco-streaming-samples/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md

 ### License Activation Configuration

-A valid TIBCO Activation Service configuration is required before running any StreamBase applications.
+A valid TIBCO Activation Service configuration is required before running any Streaming applications.
 This sample contains a license configuration file in `src/main/configurations/license.conf`, which requires a Maven property `activation.service.urls` be defined with the quoted URL(s) of one or more TIBCO Activation Service instances.
 This property may be defined in the properties section of the `pom.xml` file: